9 Cultural Things to Do in Copenhagen

 9. Glyptoteket

-A canal tour or a stroll along the waterfront is an excellent opportunity to discover historical gems and interesting places to see in Copenhagen.
-Captivating castles built by influential Danish kings, in particular the famous and ‘productive’ Christian IV, as well as charming, traditional gardens and cobblestoned, historic squares, are all part of the Danish heritage.
+A canal tour or a stroll along the waterfront in Copenhagen is an excellent opportunity to discover and see historical gems and fascinating places.
+Captivating castles built by influential Danish kings, particularly the famous and ‘productive’ Christian IV, charming, traditional gardens, and cobblestoned historic squares are all part of the Danish heritage.

-Afterwards, continue into the city to explore some of the enticing, authentic neighbourhoods, which will set you a few centuries back in time, or reveal creative structures and modern design.
-Within a few metres you will be able to dive into Copenhagen culture and history, spot cutting-edge, contemporary architecture, and gain insight into the Danes’ lifestyle in the cosy streets seething with people and ambience.
+Afterwards, continue into the city to explore some of the enticing, authentic neighbourhoods, which will set you a few centuries back in time or reveal creative structures and modern design.
+Within a few metres, you will be able to dive into the culture and history of Copenhagen, spot cutting-edge, contemporary architecture, and gain insight into the Danes’ lifestyle in the cosy streets seething with people and ambience.

 Visit the enticing Tivoli Gardens abounding with flowers, history and atmosphere.
-It is the world’s second-oldest still existing amusement park, after Dyrehavsbakken located north of Copenhagen.
+It is the world’s second-oldest still-existing amusement park, after Dyrehavsbakken, north of Copenhagen.

 Tivoli was established on the grounds of a military base outside the city ramparts.
 It was laid out as an innovative amusement park right in the centre of Copenhagen.

-Among the first visitors was Hans Christian Andersen who found inspiration here to write the fairy tale The Nightingale.
-The Tivoli Boys Guard dates all back to 1844, where Carstensen introduced this innovation to the public for the first time.
+Among the first visitors was Hans Christian Andersen, who found inspiration here to write the fairy tale The Nightingale.
+The Tivoli Boys Guard dates back to 1844 when Carstensen introduced this innovation to the public for the first time.

-Also Walt Disney sought inspiration in Tivoli for his own amusement park in California.
+Also, Walt Disney sought inspiration from Tivoli for his amusement park in California.

 The present open-air Pantomime Theatre, the Chinese Peacock Theatre, was constructed in 1874 and replaced the previous theatre built of wood and canvas.
-The peacock curtain folds to each side like a fan, and originally it required 13 men to open and close the curtain!
+The peacock curtain folds to each side like a fan and required, in the beginning, 13 men to open and close the curtain!
 Today, it is the oldest structure in the Tivoli Gardens.
-Its architect was the Dane Vilhelm Dahlerup, who was by the way also one of the main architects of the Copenhagen Royal Theatre, likewise inaugurated in 1874.
+Its architect was the Dane Vilhelm Dahlerup, one of the chief architects of the Copenhagen Royal Theatre, likewise inaugurated in 1874.
 Often accompanied by music, the pantomime is a theatrical genre where the actors use mute gestures to perform.

 Copenhagen 3 days